wangziqi2013/wangziqi2013.github.io/_posts/2021-06-21-opportunistic-compression.markdown

 2. To save metadata and simply the design, one of the two lines in a slot is considered as a victim, which is logically not present in the cache, and therefore, it must not be dirty, and it does not have any metadata bits;

+3. Metadata usage can be reduced by treating co-located blocks as victim blocks, which do not need any metadata bits except the tag (which is stored in the data slot);

+4. Compressed blocks can be stored from both ends of the data slot.
+The block at the higher end is stored in reversed bit order, such that its size need not be encoded, as it is implicitly encoded in the compressed format (can be computed using the compressed header);

 This paper proposes an opportunistic compression scheme for DRAM caches.
 The paper observes that direct-mapped DRAM